tustin2121/James_Somerton_Transcripts/_videos/xLuNGhQPDHM.md

 <cite></cite>
 <james>

 So sex is biological.
 Immutable.
 Whereas gender is a social construct.
 Man and woman.
-Something that a lot of people think is innate in nature <span class="add">but isn't</span>. <span class="add">Even though</span><span class="add">Because for</span> for thousands of years there have been third genders recognized all over the world.
+Something that a lot of people think is innate in nature <span class="add">but isn't</span>. <span class="del">Even though</span><span class="add">Because for</span> for thousands of years there have been third genders recognized all over the world.
 Non-binary genders.
 In many places people who didn’t fit neatly into the male or female category were considered closer to god because of it.

 But TERFs have a hard enough time wrapping their head around the idea of someone born into a feminine body <span class="add">can</span> transition<span class="del">ing</span>, binarily, into a masculine one.
 Or vice versa.
 Can you imagine their heads exploding at the concept of not having to be male or female? <span class="del">Wingardium Levi-o-shit!</span>